sharpchen/sharpchen.github.io/docs/document/Modern CSharp/docs/Understanding Bit Operation.md

 bool positionIsSet = (number & mask) != 0;
 ```

-This is the particular same case as how we tell whether a union of enum contains a enum flag.
+This is the particularly similar as how we tell whether a union of enum contains a enum flag.

 Since each enum member has **only one bit set**, the union in the following example has two bits set, only when the set bit from the flag being checked overlaps with any bit of the union can it evaluate to non-zero.

 And in fact the operation `(union & flag)` should be equal to the flag itself.

 > [!WARNING]